Th3B3n1/react-router-helmet-icons/README.md

 # React- Router, Helmet and Icons
+### Keep in mind that you can only use these in a React component

 ## React Router
 With React Router, you can load elements when a specific path is loaded.
 Examples include: redirecting a user, a user manually visiting the main page or a specific part of your site.
-Creating a router requires the following codes in main.tsx (or the place which is the root of the project):
+#### Creating a router requires the following codes in main.tsx (or the place which is the root of the project):
 ```
 const router = createBrowserRouter([
     {